No single 'gay gene,' according to largest ever DNA analysis

 The authors were aware of the sensitivity surrounding the subject, with two of the co-authors mentioning that they themselves were gay.

-Eager to avoid being misinterpreted, they also consulted with LGBTQ groups on the best way to communicate their findings, which they have summarized on a website geneticsexbehavior.info.
+Eager to avoid being misinterpreted, they also consulted with LGBTQ groups on the best way to communicate their findings, which they have summarised on a website geneticsexbehavior.info.

 The LGBTQ advocacy group GLAAD praised the work, saying it "provides even more evidence that that being gay or lesbian is a natural part of human life."